solidjs/solid-playground/README.md

 - DOM: The classic SPA generation mechanism
 - SSR: The server side generation mechanism
-- HYDRATATION: The client side generation for hydratation
+- HYDRATION: The client side generation for hydration

 ## Getting up and running